The Undying City

 Workflow breakdown

-In the beginning phase I created a concept based on the original adventure story, including:
+Creating a concept based on the original adventure story, including:

 Layouts and progression node maps